esplito/coding-notes/testing-accessibility/1-foundations-of-accessibility/notes.md

 2. Using input placeholder as label text. (as soon as you start typing you might forget what you are supposed to enter in that field)

 **Validation** ✅🚨
-Any sort of feedback that is given to the user when su
+Any sort of feedback that is given to the user when submitting a form incorrectly, should be accessible, so the error text needs to be exposed to assistive technologies.

 ## Useful resources

 TODO: Add useful links from each lesson here.
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMTQwMTEwMTEsMTc4NzEyOTMwOSwxMz
+eyJoaXN0b3J5IjpbLTc5ODgxMzUyNSwxNzg3MTI5MzA5LDEzMz
-M5NTcyNjM2LC05ODExODE2NzYsLTk0ODczNzMyMywyMDE4NTAx
+k1NzI2MzYsLTk4MTE4MTY3NiwtOTQ4NzM3MzIzLDIwMTg1MDEx
-MTM3LDI4NTUyNjQwMSwzMjQ4NDIyNjQsLTEwODMwMzU4MDIsMT
+MzcsMjg1NTI2NDAxLDMyNDg0MjI2NCwtMTA4MzAzNTgwMiwxMj
-I2MDE2OTM4M119
+YwMTY5MzgzXX0=
 -->